 Asana Prices: Asana starts off free (remarkably functional) and then scales with a $10.99 Premium Plan and a $24.99 Business Plan (more advanced integrations).

 Summary: Nutcache is not your typical project management tool, melding traditional PM views with financial management, expense projections, and specialized versions for specific industries and use cases.

-Unique budget management, tracking and projection dashboards (ideal for cost control and client billing)
+- Unique budget management, time tracking and projection dashboards (ideal for cost control and client billing)

 Nutcache Prices: Starts at $8.95 per month for the basic Freelancer plan (1 user), and actually goes DOWN to $6/month per user for the Pro account (beyond 1 user).
 The Enterprise price point is $12 per month per user.
 The Pro and Enterprise are effective across the specialized plans, too, regardless of what type of team you are.

 Summary: ProWorkflow is another full-stack project management tool, boasting many integrations particularly on the accounting site of the house.
 ProWorkflow is particularly useful for larger teams as they scale.

 - Full project management software and collaboration for complex tasks, not just a spreadsheet

 - 128bit encryption and SAS70 Type II compliant data centers (more robust than Smartsheet)